Taiwan calls on China to 'be rational' after deadly boat incident

 Taiwan called on Beijing to "be rational" on Tuesday following a deadly incident involving a Chinese boat and the Taiwanese coast guard, with the island's premier insisting it would protect its waters.

-China considers self-ruled Taiwan part of its territory, and relations between the two have plummeted in recent years under the administration of Tsai Ing-wen, who does not accept Beijing's claim.
+China claims self-ruled Taiwan as part of its territory, and relations between the two have plummeted in recent years.

 Last week two Chinese crew members died after a boat capsized near Kinmen, an island administered by Taipei but located just five kilometres from the mainland city of Xiamen.